-- 3.12 The regulations on pressure systems apply to all steam sterilizers, to EO sterilizers operating above 0.5 bar, and to the steam and compressed air services.
-They replace the sections of the Factories Act 1961 that were relevant to steam sterilizers.
-The regulations on transportable gas containers apply to cartridges and cylinders used to supply sterilant or purging gas to EO sterilizers. - 3.13 The regulations also define the duties of the competent person: a person or organisation responsible in law for advising on the scope of a written scheme of examination of a pressure system, drawing up the scheme, certifying the scheme as being suitable, and carrying out examinations under the scheme.
+3.12 The regulations on pressure systems apply to all steam sterilizers, to EO sterilizers operating above 0.5 bar, and to the steam and compressed air services.
+They replace the Pressure Systems and Transportable Gas Containers Regulations 1989, which had earlier replaced the sections of the Factories Act 1961 that were relevant to steam sterilizers.
+Transportable gas containers were also removed from the scope of the 1989 Regulations and are now covered by the Carriage of Dangerous Goods (Classification,

+Packaging and Labelling) and Use of Transportable Pressure Receptacles Regulations 1996.
+This would apply to cartridges and cylinders used to supply sterilant or purging gas to EO sterilizers.

+3.13 The regulations also define the duties of the competent person: a competent individual person (other than an employee) or a competent body of persons corporate or unincorporate.